ruanyf/loppo/README.md

-Loppo is an extremely simple markdown document site generator.
+Loppo is an extremely easy static site generator of markdown documents.
 You get your site with only one command.
 Please visit [demo](http://redux.ruanyifeng.com/).

 ## Features